TZstatsADS/Fall2020-Project1-charlie950102/dev/README.md

 ### Code dev/lib Folder

-The lib directory contains various files with function definitions and computation codes for your data analysis.
+The dev directory contains the .ipynb file that has the computation codes uesd in my data analysis.